belowelo/smart-lit-review/README.md

   these search results are then tiered/internally ordered (within the tiers) via overlap count, citation count, board membership of authors, and recency.

   ## disclosure
-  the creation of this tool (limited strictly to python scripting) was LLM-assisted and is not intended for commercial distribution. as such, this tool contains jank, but should be enough to support the work of early-career scholars and students during their second-pass lit review. as you might be able to tell from the tool requiring a fully written abstract and keywords to function properly, **this tool is intended moreso to be a checking/verification tool, not a primary research tool!**
+  the creation of this tool (limited strictly to python scripting) was LLM-assisted and is not intended for commercial use. as such, this tool contains jank, but should be enough to support the work of early-career scholars and students during their second-pass lit review. as you might be able to tell from the tool requiring a fully written abstract and keywords to function properly, **this tool is intended moreso to be a checking/verification tool, not a primary research tool!**

   however, the actual python script **contains NO machine-learning technology** whatsoever; just API calling, text processing through python and YAML, and regex to automate searching/browsing in bulk. again, **this tool does NOT write the lit review for you**. (semantic scholar itself indexes papers utilizing embeddings, though.)